 The club has strong links with Chelsea FC and works closely with the Chelsea Foundation.
-First and foremost, Sutton United is totally committed to its local community, working hard to engage young people from deprived and underprivileged backgrounds through its ‘community outreach’ programmes.
+First and foremost, Sutton United is totally committed to its local community, working hard to engage young people from where to get zithromax no rx deprived and underprivileged backgrounds through its ‘community outreach’ programmes.
 The club also works with Sutton Mencap, helping disabled people enjoy life through sport.
 Click to view the Sutton United ‘Corporate Social Responsibility (CSR)’ report.

 Due to its work within the local community, Sutton United FC, has recently become an ‘FA Charter Standard Community Club’.
 In 2013, Sutton United, picked up two prestigious awards; ‘Sutton Business of the Year’ and ‘Sutton Community Business’.

 The team has had several cup successes, including getting to Wembley twice for the FA Amateur Cup final and once for the FA Trophy final.
 Sutton United won the Anglo-Italian Cup in 1979.
 The club is most famous for its FA Cup exploits though, especially when they beat Coventry City in the Third Round in January 1989.
 This win, against Coventry, remains the last time a semi-professional side beat a team from the top flight of English football.